GEORGE-GICHURU/Bad/README.md

 As a user i would like:

-1.To create an account with my details - log in and password 2.Store my existing credentials
+1.To create an account with my details - log in and password .
+2.Store my existing credentials.
-3.Generate a password for a new credential.
+3.Generate a password for a new credential..

 # Specifications